tundish/blue_monday_78/bluemonday78/dialogue/w12_ducane/prison_visiting/keys/05_hows_work.rst

 [WIFE]_

-    All this week I've been getting the cold coming through the glass.

-    So I have to wear my cardie, and it picks up the hair something chronic.
+    So I've been wearing my cardie, and its a devil to get the hair off it.

 [HUSBAND]_